arschmitz/tb-tools/README.md

 <br/><br/>
 ### run-update
 ---
-the same as update but builds and runs when completed.
+The same as update but builds and runs when completed.
 Alias for `tb update -r` or `tb update && tb run`
 ```bash
 tb run-update
 ```